toivotuo/uoh-idv-covid-19/learning-diary-01.md

 ### Other datasets investigated

-For other data sources, I have investigated and analysed the contents of the following datasets (links below are to more details on each dataset investigation):
+For other data sources, I have investigated and analysed the contents of the following datasets.
+Links below are to more details on each dataset investigation (access the links via the live GitHub copy of this document).

 * [jhu](jhu/): The Johns Hopkins University (JHU) dataset that reports COVID-19 cases on a per country basis daily.
 It would appear that